-Today, July 9, a female National Guard Soldier donned her Green Beret.
-A few weeks ago, in an exclusive piece, SOFREP broke this historic moment.
+In July of 2020, a female National Guard Soldier donned her Green Beret.
 A Special Forces Engineer Sergeant (18C), will be the first woman to have completed a Special Operations pipeline and join an operational team since all jobs within the military opened to women.
 She will be, moreover, the first female graduate of the modern Special Forces Qualification Course (SFQC).

 But she is not the first Green Beret.

 Captain Katie Wilder graduated from the officer’s version of the SFQC in the early 1980s.
 But her graduation and right to wear the coveted Green Beret has been mired in controversy and rumors.
 For decades there wasn’t an authoritative, evidence-based piece to prove once and for all that Cpt.
 Wilder had indeed earned the honor of wearing the Green Beret (and the Special Forces tab once it was authorized).

 S0, SOFREP reached out to Cpt.
 Wilder for an interview.
 She gladly accepted our request and I was fortunate enough to have a wonderful, long conversation with her.
 (She retired as Lieutenant Colonel but for the sake of consistency I’ll be referring to her with the rank she had during her Special Forces adventure.).